hussainzs/C-syntax-tutorial/README.md

     ```

 - **Intentional Infinite Loops:**
-  - **Use Case:** Used in scenarios like event-driven programs or servers that run continuously until manually stopped.
+  - Used in scenarios like event-driven programs or servers that run continuously until manually stopped.
   - **Exiting the Loop:** Utilize `break` statements within conditional blocks to exit.
   - **Example:**
     ```c